wfjvdham/JavaScript_course/07_javascript_nodejs/README.md

 - `require` includes the express package
 - Create an `app` instance by invoking `express()`
 - `app.get('/'...` what happens if you go to the root of the page
-- `app.listen(...` creates a server that lsitens to a specific port
+- `app.listen(...` creates a server that listens to a specific port

 Start the server by running